Mikage Station (Hokkaido): History

 The station was opened as Sanenkoro Station (佐念頃駅) on 8 September 1907.
 The name was a transliteration from the Ainu language; "san enkoro" translates as "protruding nose" in English.
 The name was changed to Mikage on 15 October 1922.
 It was named after the granite which was mined in the area, which is sometimes called mikageishi (御影石) in Japanese.
-The village of Mikage had been established the previous year.
+The village of Mikage had been established the previous year.With the privatization of the Japan National Railway (JNR) on 1 April 1987, the station came under the aegis of the Hokkaido Railway Company (JR Hokkaido)..